 The report also includes the most recent statistics for the total GHG emissions of the same companies, which amount to about 734 million tonnes of CO2 equivalent, which is higher than Germany’s emissions.
 These companies are responsible for approximately 3.4 % of all global anthropogenic methane emissions and 11.1% of the world’s livestock-related methane, according to the report.

 According to the United Nations, methane emissions are rising quickly and are far more powerful than carbon dioxide, trapping heat 80 times more efficiently.
-Methane is released by cows and their excrement.
+Cows and their excrement release methane.

 Researchers acknowledge in the research that it is challenging to precisely calculate greenhouse gas emissions due to the firms’ lack of openness.
 Based on regional livestock practices and publicly accessible data on meat and milk output, results were estimated.